Common inbound (ingress) TCP ports

 After saving and closing out of your text editor, you will need to restart APF.
 This is as simple as running:

-and add the port you mean to open to the needed line:
+and add the port you need to open to the tcp_in or tcp_out line:

 # Allow incoming TCP ports